Office of International Programs

 Tuberculosis (TB) Screening

-To protect the health of the university community, UT Tyler requires tuberculosis (TB) screening for all F and J visa-holding students/scholars, as well as H visa holders taking an on-campus course at any UT Tyler campus location, who have visited high TB burden countries, as identified by the U.S. Centers for Disease Control and Prevention (CDC).
+To protect the health of the university community, UT Tyler requires tuberculosis (TB) screening of all F and J visa-holding students/scholars, as well as H visa holders taking an on-campus course at any UT Tyler campus location, who have visited high TB burden countries, as identified by the U.S. Centers for Disease Control and Prevention (CDC).

 The cost of a TB screening test varies from provider to provider.
 At the UT Tyler Health Clinic, the test costs $105.
 However, it is free for students with proof of valid UT Tyler health insurance coverage at the time of testing.